 - The European Union has issued strong restrictions.
 Effective since 2012, the EU imposes significant restrictions on the sale and use of methylene chloride in paint strippers.

-Lowe’s is one of the top home improvement retail chains in the U.S. and is still selling paint strippers with methylene chloride, even though there are safer alternatives.
-Join us in calling on Lowe’s to do the right thing and stop selling these deadly products.
+Some of the top retail chains in the U.S. like Walmart, AutoZone, Menards, and Ace Hardware are still selling paint strippers with methylene chloride, even though there are safer alternatives.
+Stay tuned for actions you can take to call on these companies to stop selling these toxic products.

 Know the ingredients in your paint stripper or other products listed above